SirStepheno/Business-Process-Integration-Lab-2024-Documentation/README.md

 }
 ```

-## API Responses (except for )
+## REST Responses (except for request 8)

-Each API endpoint responds with a standard structure that includes a `status`, a `message`, and, where applicable, additional data to provide context.
+Each API endpoind responds with a standard structure that includes a `status`, a `message`, and, where applicable, additional data to provide context.
 The HTTP status code of the response provides a general indication of the request's outcome, while the `status` and `message` fields in the JSON body offer a more detailed explanation of what occurred.

 ### General Response Structure
 ```jsonc